 Don’t Forget “Buzzed Driving is Drunk Driving”

-During the 2009 July 4th holiday weekend, 16 people died in 15 crashes on Tennessee roadways.
-That’s a fatality rate of one death every four hours and 53 minutes.
-Five of the 10 people killed last year were vehicle occupants and were not wearing seatbelts.
-Five motorcyclists also died during last year’s July 4th holiday weekend.
-Two of the deaths, or 12.5 percent, occurred in alcohol-related crashes.
+During the 2010 Fourth of July holiday weekend, 15 people died in 14 crashes on Tennessee roadways.
+That’s a fatality rate of one death every five hours and 12 minutes.
+Of the nine vehicle occupants killed last year, six (67%) were not wearing seatbelts.
+Four motorcyclists also died during last year’s July 4th holiday weekend, as well as two pedestrians.
+Four of the deaths, or 27 percent, occurred in alcohol-related crashes.

-In 2010, preliminary statistics indicate 477 people have died on Tennessee roadways, an increase of 6 deaths compared to 471 fatalities at this same time in 2009.
-A list of scheduled sobriety and driver license checkpoints for the July 4th Holiday period are included in this release.
-Statistical data for 2009 is attached.
+In 2011, preliminary statistics indicate 428 people have died on Tennessee roadways, a decrease of 82 deaths compared to 510 fatalities at this same time in 2010.

 For more information, please visit www.StopImpairedDriving.org